ByGONCA/GigaByte/README.md

   2 - Go to **DataBase** Page and after go to `Connect` Button and select `Connect your application`.

-  3 - After this copy the link and where is `<password>` switch to you User password.
+  3 - After this copy the link and where is `<password>` switch to your User password.

 ### Installation
 ```sh-session